dsyme/dsyme-presentations/design-notes/ces-compared.md

 Zero: M<T>
 ```

-The minimum needed to warrant the name `comprehension` is really `For` and `Yield`.
+The minimum needed to warrant the name `comprehension` is `For` and `Yield`.
+A `monoid` minimally needs `Yield`, `Combine` and `Zero`.

 Note you have a `For` method.
 The presence of the `For` method means `for x in xs  ... ` is allowed in the syntax.
 So your CE uses `for x in xs ... ` for binding.
 It does not use `let!` for binding.
 This is not being treated as a monad (let!), it’s being treated as a comprehension (for).
 There is no `Bind` method, there is no `let!` syntax, the `For` method takes its place.

-For those familiar with Haskell, it is natural to think of this as offering a syntax for things that in Haskell logically correspond to `MonadPlus` instances.
+For those familiar with Haskell, it is natural to think of this as offering a syntax for things that in Haskell logically correspond to [`MonadPlus`](https://wiki.haskell.org/MonadPlus) instances.
 Here’s how the Haskell terminology maps across:

 - In F#, the Haskell MonadPlus `bind` operation corresponds to the `for` syntax and is de-sugared to the `For` method

--	The MonadPlus `plus` operation corresponds to sequential composition `e1; e2` syntax (perhaps on two aligned lines with no semicolon), and is de-sugared to the `Combine` method
+- The MonadPlus `mplus` operation corresponds to sequential composition `e1; e2` syntax (perhaps on two aligned lines with no semicolon), and is de-sugared to the `Combine` method

 - The MonadPlus `return` operation corresponds to `yield` syntax and is de-sugared to the `Yield` method

--	The MonadPlus `zero` operation is inserted implicitly by the compiler (eg. on the empty else branch of an if/then) and is de-sugared to the `Zero` method
+- The MonadPlus `mzero` operation is inserted implicitly by the compiler (eg. on the empty else branch of an if/then) and is de-sugared to the `Zero` method

 This allows source syntax like this to be de-sugared: